JeremyLikness/jeremylikness-blog/content/blog/migrate-from-medium-to-hugo/index.md

 ## The Power of Short Codes

 A Hugo feature I absolutely love is the ability to generate HTML from your markdown using custom short codes.
 For example, many of my blog posts feature 360° photos hosted by [Kuula](https://kuula.co/profile/JeremyLikness).
 Hugo doesn't have an existing way to render these.
 No problem!
-In my `shortcodes` folder I drop an HTML file named `kuula.html` with this content:
+In my `shortcodes` folder I dropped an HTML file named `kuula.html` with this content:

 {{<highlight html>}}
 <iframe width="100%" height="640"